 Saw (2004) - James Wan and Cary Elwes

-Saw (2004) 15th Anniversary – A Game Changer
+Twenty Years Of ‘SAW’ (2004) – A Game Changer

 I remember sitting in the theater, awestruck, the first time I saw the trailer.
 I want to say it was during the previews before Freddy vs. Jason.
 I can’t remember the exact moment, because let’s face it, it was a while ago.
 What I DO remember was being completely blown away by that trailer.
 Damn, what a concept.
-The trailer was dark, gritty, and it featured that voice…that unmistakable voice: Tobin Bell’s voice.
+It was dark, gritty, and it featured that voice…that unmistakable voice: Tobin Bell’s voice.
 You’re probably hearing it now, just because I’m talking about it.
 “I want to play a game.

 The trailer featured Cary Elwes.
 What’s The Princess Bride star doing here?
 Now I’m really intrigued.
 Then Elwes utters that famous line: “He doesn’t want us to cut through our chains.
 He wants us to cut through our feet.”
 Holy shit!
 I knew right then and there I NEEDED to see that movie!
-The movie?
+That movie?
 Saw.
 The year?
 2004.
 Did I say it was a while ago?
 It was.
-15 years to be exact.
+Twenty years to be exact.

 Let’s all take a look back at the modern classic that inspired a whole new generation of horror!